 How to send money to Thailand

-3. Choose the best provider for you
+3. Choose the best service that suits your needs

 Which provider should you select for your next transfer to Thailand?

 The cheapest way to send money to Thailand will almost always be to make a transfer to a bank account in Thailand via a specialized online money transfer operator, that you can pay by debit card or local bank transfer.
 Services such as TransferWise or Xendpay are good examples of such solutions, they will offer an exchange rate very close to the mid-market rate and apply transparent and low fees.
 These solutions will be much cheaper than making an international bank transfer to Thailand with your own bank or using PayPal, as these options generally have higher fees and take a huge margin on the exchange rate when converting your money in Thai Bahts.

 If your recipient in Thailand doesn’t have a bank account, you also have plenty of good options to choose from.
 It’s generally worth it to check the money transfers giants Western Union and Moneygram to see if they currently have good offers as they have a great coverage of every region in Thailand and offer very fast transfers, however, other companies such as Azimo, WorldRemit, Transfast or Remitly which offer transfers to many pay-out options (cash pick-up, airtime top-up, bank transfer, bill payment) will usually offer you a better deal.

 If you’re sending a large amount to Thailand, let say you are for example and expatriate moving to Bangkok for a few years and you want to take part of your savings with you, or you need to buy property in Thailand, then, we usually recommend to use a foreign exchange company.
 Most of the big FX companies will support the Thai Baht as receiving currency, we recommend the services of Currency Solutions, OFX, Currencies Direct, Halo or Frontierpay.
 You can compare these companies with our comparison engine to see which one are likely to give you the most attractive quote.